 Part 1 Section 3 - MCSAP Structure Explanation

-Briefly describe the State's commercial motor vehicle (CMV) enforcement program funded by the MCSAP grant.

-NOTE: Please do not include activities or expenses associated with any other FMCSA grant program.
+Answer the questions about your grant activities and briefly describe the State's commercial motor vehicle (CMV) enforcement program funded by the MCSAP grant.
+Please do not include activities or expenses associated with any other FMCSA grant program.